edbird/Ramdisk-Scripts/README.md

 ```
 tmpfs /media/ramdisk rw,nodev,nosuid,users,noauto,size=4G 0 0
 ```
+Set the size of the ramdisk here.
+WARNING: 4G may be too large for some systems!

 # Path variable
 Path variable can be set in `.xsessionrc`.
 Add the following line to `~/.xsessiionrc`